Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 #### :material-reload-alert:{ .lg } Automatic

-Once per round, when you the attack action with this weapon on your turn, you can choose to make additional attacks (make seperate attack rolls) up to the number in the parenthesis.
+Once per round, when you the attack action with this weapon on your turn, you can choose to make additional attacks (make seperate :d20-attack:**Attack Roll**s) up to the number in the parenthesis.

-The additional attacks are always made with disadvantage regardless of circumstances and expends ammunitions equal to the number of attacks.
+The additional attacks are always made with :d20-disadv:**Disadvantage** regardless of circumstances and expends ammunitions equal to the number of attacks.

 #### :material-bomb:{ .lg } Explosive

 When this weapon’s projectile hits a target, it explodes in a diameter sphere on the parenthesis.
 The weapon can target a point within its range.
 Each creature in the area of effect centered on the point or the target must make a DC 15 Dexterity saving throw.
-Targets takes the weapon's damage on a failed save, or half as much damage on a successful one, your target makes this saving throw at a disadvantage.
+Targets takes the weapon's damage on a failed save, or half as much damage on a successful one, your target makes this saving throw at a :d20-disadv:**Disadvantage**.

 #### :material-hand-okay:{ .lg } Finesse